-The premises of INSTAT which were used as office space for the 2011 Census will again be available to house the staff of the 2020 Census.
-The Regional Offices will be housed in the INSTAT Regional Office premises.
-The Municipal Offices will be housed in suitable public buildings (city halls, public schools, and others) identified by the INSTAT Census Unit and Regional Offices.
+The premises of INSTAT which were used as office space for the 2011 Census will again be available to house the staff of the Census.
+The Census Municipal Offices will be housed in suitable public buildings (city halls, public schools, and others) identified by the INSTAT Census Unit and Regional Offices.
 Procurement will be made on the basis of the Census procurement plan.

 Requests to make buildings available for the Census will be made to the competent authorities by INSTAT.